 Original works conceived and performed by ITI’s graduands.

-The Final year theatre making individual project is a critical and integral aspect of Intercultural Theatre Institute’s actor training programme.
+The Final Year Individual Project (FYiP) project is a critical and integral aspect of Intercultural Theatre Institute’s actor training programme.
 This is a project that the student begins thinking about, preparing and planning from the moment they start training at ITI.
 Combining the objectives of a performance with the exploratory intentions of a creative platform, FYiP is each student’s search for their own voice in performance.

 Advisory: Mature themes and coarse language